Lewis Pass truck crash takes road toll to 5

 An investigation by the serious crash unit is under way to determine the circumstances.

-The NZ Transport Agency advised that part of SH7 between Hanmer Springs Turnoff and Springs Junction remained closed late this afternoon and a crane was on site helping to recover the truck.
+The NZ Transport Agency advised that part of SH7 between Hanmer Springs Turnoff and Springs Junction remained closed late this afternoon and a crane is on site to help recover the truck.

 Road users should avoid the area and delay their journeys if possible.
 Diversions remain in place.